artemlat/SQL_hw_2/README.md

 [sql_hw_2.sql](https://github.com/artemlat/SQL_hw_2/blob/main/sql_hw_2.sql) *is file with code of the second homework*

-*Create a new table with students*
+*Create a new table with students:*

 ```
 CREATE TABLE public.students (